meedwards/myrepository/README.md

 # myrepository
-This is a test repository that I might delete later
+This is a test program that I might delete later.

+Testing!